CrashPlan-Labs/CrashPlan-agent-management/user_detection/Windows/readme.md

   user's email from the directory.
 For Azure, we look at one of two registry keys.
 For on-prem domains, we perform an ADSI search.
 This is the default script for CrashPlan's Professional Services team.
     - This script requires an active connection to a Windows domain
-    - This script requires Powershell v.4.0 or later

 ### UserDetect_Explorer_AppendDomain.bat
   * This script is used to detect which user is running explorer.exe, and then append the domain of the email address to the end.
 The home directory is discovered by adding the username to the Users directory path in Windows.
-    - This script requires Powershell v.4.0 or later

 ### UserDetect_Registry_AppendDomain.bat
   * This script is used to detect which user last logged in using the LastLoggedOnUser registry value in HKLM,